codeyourinfra/oracle_java8/README.md

 ## Author Information

-@gustavomcarmo is a contributor of the [Codeyourinfra](https://github.com/codeyourinfra/codeyourinfra) project.
+[@gustavomcarmo](https://github.com/gustavomcarmo) is a contributor of the [codeyourinfra](https://github.com/codeyourinfra/codeyourinfra) project.
 Be a contributor too!